OpenFunction/OpenFunction/README.md

 ![OpenFunction Architecture](docs/images/openfunction-0.5-architecture.svg)

-OpenFunction manages resources in the form of Custom Resource Definitions (CRD) throughout the lifecycle of a function.
-To learn more about it, visit [Components](docs/concepts/Components.md) or [Concepts](https://openfunction.dev/docs/concepts/).
+OpenFunction manages its components in the form of Custom Resource Definitions (CRD) throughout the lifecycle of a function, you can find more details in the [Concepts](https://openfunction.dev/docs/concepts/) section.

 <div align=center><img src=docs/images/OpenFunction-events-architecture.svg></div>